Concord is a city in North Carolina known for its art galleries, cultural centers, food, museums, and, most importantly, its racing facilities.

 For many race teams situated in North Carolina, the Charlotte Motor Speedway is their home track.

-This venue also hosts various World Karting races, swap meets, and car shows.
+This venue also hosts World Karting races, swap meets, and car shows.

 It has 30 different racing activities for people of all age groups.